quire-io/guide/_docs/overview-04-project-views.md

 For example, as a team leader, you probably will need the board view more than your team members to visually track the overall project flow and check if any members are running behind.

-Switch between three different views at the header of the project: List, Board, and Overview.
+Switch between different views at the header of the project: **List**, **Sublist**, **Board**, and **Overview**.

 ![project views]({{ site.dev_url }}{{ site.baseurl }}/assets/images/project-views/project_views.png)

 The List view lets you break down your big ideas into smaller doable tasks and subtasks in a nested task list.
+The Sublist view allows you to create a persinal list view.
 The Board view helps you get focused on the selected crucial tasks in a visual workflow.

 Read more on our our blog about [what project managers did wrong](https://quire.io/blog/p/To-Do-List-and-Kanban-What-Project-Management-Did-Wrong.html).
 {: .notice}